 The expected credit loss is impacted by the exposure to default, the probability of default and the loss given default.
 The exposure to default represents the gross amounts of the financial assets.
-The probability of default is determined based on available statistics regarding the default rates of enterprises with a similar credit rating, in the same region and for the applicable time horizon, resulting in a general default rate of 0.15% (2021: 0.16%).
+The probability of default is determined based on available statistics regarding the default rates of enterprises with as a countants N.V. in the same region and for the applicable time horizon, resulting in a general default default default of (2021: 0.16%).